fityanos/awesome-quality-assurance-roadmap/README.md

 Below you can find and introduce yourself to the main aspects and technologies that you need to understand and cover if you are planning to start a career in QA Engineering.

 ## Test Plan Sample :books:
-Complete test plan sample can be found under test_plan_sample.pdf for viewing and download
+Complete test plan sample can be found under [test_plan_sample.pdf](https://github.com/anas-qa/Quality-Assurance-Road-Map/blob/master/Test_Plan_Sample.pdf) for downloading.

+##

 ![Test fundamentals and manual skills](https://i.imgur.com/nvuXhUV.png)
 ![Automation and skills](https://i.imgur.com/1gpOhad.png)